 Each custody situation is unique and must be carefully considered before a final verdict is made.
 When you work with an experienced child custody lawyer in Missouri, you can ensure that your attorney is advocating for your child’s best interests.

-In some child custody cases, it is unclear who the father of the child is.
-Before awarding physical and legal custody in any form to a father, paternity must be legally established.
+In some child custody cases, it is unclear who the child’s father is.
+Before awarding physical and legal custody to a father, paternity must be legally established.

 Not all paternity tests are equal.
-If you need a paternity test and want to be certain that the results will be accepted by a Missouri court of law, contact a seasoned paternity attorney as soon as possible.
+If you need a paternity test and want to be certain that a Missouri court of law will accept the results, contact a seasoned paternity attorney as soon as possible.

 At Haefner Law Office, we understand how delicate child custody can be.
 We know that the court’s decision can impact your life and the life of your child.
 As a result, we are committed to providing each one of our clients with dedicated and zealous legal representation throughout the case proceedings.